gavlock/gavlock.github.io/_posts/2020-03-12-naming-is-hard-considered-harmful.md

 Both of these problems are bigger than naming.
-As important as naming is --- and it *is* important --- ensuring that each piece of code has a *single*, *well understood* responsibily is more important.
+As important as naming is --- and it *is* important --- ensuring that each piece of code has a *single*, *well understood* responsibility is more important.
 Good architecture reduces bugs, improves maintainability and testability, and (as a free side-effect) makes choosing names easier.

-Just to clarify, this post is not about naming *conventions*.
+Just to clarify, I'm not talking about naming *conventions*.
 If you need to write a predicate that indicates whether or not an invoice has been paid, you might call it `paidp` in Common Lisp, `paid?` in Scheme or `isPaid` in Haskell.
 The *decoration* of the word "paid" is part of your coding convention --- and the only advice I'll give regarding that is (1) Have a convention, and (2) Follow it!
-What we're talking about here is the choice of the word "paid" iteslf.
+What we're talking about here is the choice of the word "paid" itself.

 Looking at the first problem, when you don't know what real-world concept a class models, or what a function is supposed to do, naming it will be difficult --- but writing and testing it effectively will be impossible.
-This might sound blindingly obvious (at least, I hope it does), but too often we see developers diving into code before understanding its requirements, or how to meet those rquirements, all in the name of "exploratory programming".
+This might sound blindingly obvious (at least, I hope it does), but too often we see developers diving into code before understanding its requirements, or how to meet those requirements, all in the name of "exploratory programming".
 They confuse *"I know what I need to do, but not yet how to do it,"* with *"I don't yet know what I need to do."*